wooseokyourself/capston_pi/README.md

 # Application Protocol
     std::vector<unsigned char>
 > Encoded form of cv::Mat.
-There is a process of encoding cv::Mat into this this program.
+There is a process of encoding cv::Mat in this program.

 # Install